DaniJobe/LabVIEW2018-Python-Integration-Example/README.md

 ## License

-This project is licensed under the MIT License
+This project uses code from the [OpenCV repository](https://github.com/opencv/opencv) so its license applies